Tarsha Whitmore Sizzles In Jeans & White Top At Same Cafe As Zac Efron

 “Imagine being this perfect,” another social media user wrote.

 “How’d you stay so calm?!?
-I would’ve fangirled so hard, btw top is hella cuteee,” a third asked.
+I would’ve fangirled so hard, btw top is hella cuteee,” a third person asked.